 The documentary "In Their Hands.
-Reshaping pottery of the European Bronze Age" is currently screened at the CRAFTER exhibitions in Spain, Germany, Serbia & Hungary.
+Reshaping pottery of the European Bronze Age" was screened at the CRAFTER exhibitions in Spain, Germany, Serbia & Hungary.
 “In Their Hands” is a four-chapter documentary related with the CRAFTER EU Project.

 The first chapter, directed by Marcello Péres and Nicola Tagliabue (Heracles Archeology) has a duration of 7:25 minutes, and focuses on the argaric pottery context.
 It has been shot in various places around the Regional Park of Sierra Espuña (Murcia, Spain), including the archaeological site of La Bastida.
 On the one hand, it seeks to capture the complete chain of work involved in the highly specialized production of argaric vessels, modeled by the potter Pedro Navarro Díaz, from the search for the raw material (clays and degreasers), until the cooking process in an open combustion pit.
 On the other hand, it tries to set this experience of a 21st century group of people in landscapes that, apparently, would not differ much from what the locals would see in the Bronze Age.